The Car Tour: Opening acts

 Inhaler was the first band announced as an opening act on the tour.
 They played both nights in Istanbul, and then shows at Burgas, Pula, and Prague in August 2022, while returning for select dates during the following spring leg of Europe.
 Inhaler found out they were supporting the band the same month it was announced.
 Of the opportunity, drummer Ryan McMahon said, "Every night, we just got to watch them be the greatest rock band in the world, they’re just so on it, and for a band that hadn’t toured in like three years, they really proved why they’re still at the top, and their new album is so fun to listen to.
 The fact we get to do it all again goes back to that imposter syndrome.
 We don’t feel worthy of it at all."

 Interpol joined the band for three shows in South America, while Father John Misty, opened for them in Colombia.
-For their shows in Oceania they chose Australian bands Mildlife, in Melbourne and Brisbane, while, DMA's and The Buoys will be joining them in Sydney.
-The Hives and The Mysterines will be supporting during all their dates in England, with the former returning for select dates in the rest of the European Leg.
+For their shows in Oceania they chose Australian bands Mildlife, in Melbourne and Brisbane, while, DMA's and The Buoys joined them in Sydney.
+The Hives and The Mysterines supported them during all their dates in England, with the former returning for select dates in the rest of the European Leg.
 The Hives had previously supported Arctic Monkeys for select dates in 2014 and 2019.
+Hives' frontman Pelle Almqvist said, "I’m really happy they wanted us back.
+It’s a really great tour to be on; it’s really fun.
+I think Arctic Monkeys are fucking amazing.
+They’re the only good really popular band – and that’s not easy to do."
+Willie J Healey also appeared in select dates for this leg.

-Willie J Healey will also appear in select dates for this leg.
-Fontaines D.C. will serve as the opening act for the whole North American leg in 2023.
+Fontaines D.C. served as the opening act for the whole North American leg in 2023.
 Guitarist Carlos O'Connell told NME, "Arctic Monkeys are just so iconic obviously – they were so important when they came through, And I remember when we first heard Alex Turner was into the band, that felt like just insane."
 Also adding, "When we were younger these were things you’d never imagine".
+Lead singer Grian Chatten also commented, "Arctic Monkeys are playing better shows now than ever, Alex [Turner] completely owns his stage presence."
+For the dates in Mexico, the band was also joined by The Backseat Lovers.
+On their Ireland dates, Miles Kane was the opening act.
+As a solo artist Kane has opened for the band, on select dates, in 2011, 2012, 2013, and 2019.
+He has also opened for the band in 2005, 2006, and 2007 as a member of The Rascals and The Little Flames.